What is a sleep lab?

 Dawn Huth is the Clinical Manager for Banner Thunderbird Medical Center’s Pulmonary Rehab Department, Sleep Disorders Center and EEG.

-Question: What types of programs and services does a sleep
+Question: What type of programs and services does a sleep lab offer?

 Answer: Banner Thunderbird Sleep Lab offers many services such as:

 - Nocturnal Polysomnogram – An overnight sleep study lasting six to eight hours.
 It monitors electrocardiography, limb electromyography, respiratory effort in both the chest and diaphragm, nasal and oral airflow, and oxygen saturation by oximetry.
 In addition audiovisual monitoring of the patient’s behavior during sleep is done using infrared closed circuit television.

 - Nocturnal Polysomnogram with Nasal Continuous Positive Airway Pressure (CPAP) Therapy- An overnight study where the technologist fits the patient with appropriate nasal CPAP system and titrates CPAP to effectively treat apneic and hypopneic episodes.